-The Recommended Preferred Alternative (RPA) for the project is RA1.
-RA1 was selected in part because it would result in the least amount of impacts to potentially jurisdictional streams and wetlands.
+The RPA was chosen, in part, because it would result in the least amount of impacts to jurisdictional streams and wetlands compared to other reasonable alternatives.
+The refinements to it resulting in the Refined RPA did not add substantial additional impacts.